JamesNikolaidis/Online-Market/README.md

 # Online-Market
-A JSP-JAVA-HTML-CSS-JAVASCRIPT-SQL Application Created with Alexandros Chatzis
+A JSP-JAVA-HTML-CSS-JAVASCRIPT-SQL Application.Created with Alexandros Chatzis